metafacture/metafacture-tutorial/docs/06_MetafactureCLI.md

 The result of running the Flux script via CLI should be the same as with the Playground.

 The Metafacture CLI tool expects a Flux file for every workflow.
-Our workflow only has the following Flux and no additional files since it is fetching data from the web and it has no fix transformations.
+Our workflow only has the following Flux and no additional files since it is fetching data from the web and it has no Fix transformations.
 The file should have the following content, defining the playground specific variables and the Flux workflow that you also saw in the playground.
-You can delete the playground specific variables since they are not needed so you woul end with this:
+You can delete the playground specific variables since they are not needed so you would end with this:

 ```text
 "https://openlibrary.org/books/OL2838758M.json"